Gorgonx7/sarama/Ideas-that-will-break-backwards-compatibility.md

 - Move Request/Response objects to `protocol` subpackage, and export Encode and Decode methods.
 Maybe also move producer, consumer, clients to their own (sub)packages so that e.g. a producer binary doesn't have to pull in all the consumer code.
 - `ConsumerMetadataResponse` has some deprecated fields (replaced by a single `*Broker`) which can be removed.
 - Make backoff values `[]time.Duration` so that exponential and other backoff patterns can be easily specified using e.g. https://godoc.org/github.com/eapache/go-resiliency/retrier#ConstantBackoff and friends
+- In `FetchResponseBlock` and `Consumer`, "watermark" is one word, so "Mark" shouldn't be capitalized.